Glasgow Corporation Tramways

 Female staff

-A lovely studio portrait of GCT driver No 1258, clearly showing the single-breasted tunic and floppy cap with badge.
+A lovely studio portrait of GCT motorwoman No 1258, clearly showing the single-breasted tunic, and a baggy motor cap bearing the standard cap badge.
 The text reveals that she was named 'Lill' and that she was "still at the driving" and that "this week finishes my 30 days probation".
 Author's Collection.

 Another studio portrait of a GCT female employee (No 1201), again very probably a motorwoman.
 The rear of the card states: "4th July 1918.
 With love from Cathie".
 Author's Collection.

-Motorman (Employee No 571) and conductress pictured with Tramcar No 845 on a Hyndland's service (possibly on Clarence Drive) — photo undated, but certainly taken during or shortly after the Great War.
+A motorman (Employee No 571) and a conductress pictured with Tramcar No 845 on a Hyndland's service (possibly on Clarence Drive) — photo undated, but certainly taken during or shortly after the Great War.
 Author's Collection.

 A nice study of a Great War GCT conductress and a motorwoman, the former in waterproofed straw bonnet and the latter in a baggy peaked cap.